 You’ll receive a request whenever a new person wants to follow you, and you can choose to accept or deny.
-However, accounts that have been following you from before you made your Twitter account private will keep seeing your tweets and will be able to engage with them too unless you choose to block any of those who are already following you.
+However, accounts that have been following you since before you made your Twitter account private will keep seeing your tweets and will be able to engage with them, too, unless you block any of those already following you.

-Authorised third-party applications will be able to see your protected tweets and your followers can also take a screenshot of the tweet to share it with others.
+Authorised third-party applications will be able to see your protected tweets, and your followers can also take screenshots of the tweet to share it with others.

 How to switch to a private Twitter account?